 ARTICLE VI – VACANCIES (DRAFT)

-Section 1. - In the event of Presidential vacancy, the Vice-President shall temporarily vacate their office and fulfill the duties of the office of President until another president is elected by a majority of Pawnee tribal voters in a specially called election.
-The Business Council shall elect from the current council membership a Temporary Vice President to serve until the next President is elected by a majority of Pawnee tribal voters in a specially called election, at which time the Temporary Vice President shall return to his/her previous position.
+Section 1.
+In the event of a Presidential vacancy, the Vice-President shall temporarily vacate his/her office and fulfill the duties of the office of President until another President is elected by a majority of Pawnee Nation voters in a specially called election.
+The Business Council shall elect from the current council citizenship a Temporary Vice President to serve until the next President is elected by a majority of Pawnee Nation voters in a specially called election, at which time the Temporary Vice President shall return to his/her previous position.

-Section 2. – If the offices of President and Vice President are vacant the Treasurer shall temporarily vacate their office and fulfill the duties of President and the secretary shall temporarily vacate their office and fulfill the duties of Vice President.
-The Business Council shall elect from the current council membership a Temporary Treasurer and a Temporary Secretary until the next President and Vice President are elected by a majority of Pawnee tribal voters in a specially called election, at which time the Temporary Treasurer and Temporary Secretary shall return to their previous position.
+Section 2.
+If the offices of the President and Vice President are vacant, the Treasurer shall temporarily vacate his/her office and fulfill the duties of the President, and the Secretary shall temporarily vacate his/her office and fulfill the duties of the Vice President.
+The Business Council shall elect from the current council citizenship a Temporary Treasurer and a Temporary Secretary until the next President and Vice President are elected by a majority of Pawnee Nation voters in a specially called election, at which time the Temporary Treasurer and Temporary Secretary shall return to his/her previous position.

-Section 3. – If the offices of President, Vice President, and Treasurer are vacant the Secretary shall temporarily vacate their office and fulfill the duties of the President.
-The Business Council shall elect from the current council membership a Temporary Vice President, Temporary Treasurer, and Temporary Secretary until the next President, Vice President, and Treasurer are elected by a majority of Pawnee tribal voters in a specially called election, at which time the Temporary Vice President, Temporary Treasurer and Temporary Secretary shall return to their previous position.
+Section 3.
+If the offices of the President, Vice President, and Treasurer are vacant, the Secretary shall temporarily vacate his/her office and fulfill the duties of the President.
+The Business Council shall elect from the current council citizenship a Temporary Vice President, Temporary Treasurer, and Temporary Secretary until the next President, Vice President, and Treasurer are elected by a majority of Pawnee Nation voters in a specially called election, at which time the Temporary Vice President, Temporary Treasurer and Temporary Secretary shall return to his/her previous position.

-Section 4. – Notwithstanding Article 4, Section 5, if four or more positions are vacant a quorum shall consist of all of the remaining members.
-If all officer positions are vacant any remaining council members may call a special Business Council meeting, at which that council member shall chair and the council shall elect officers.
+Section 4.
+Notwithstanding Article IV, Section 5, if four (4) or more positions are vacant, a quorum shall consist of the remaining Council members.
+If all officer positions are vacant, any remaining council member may call a special Business Council meeting, at which time that Council member shall chair, and the remaining council shall elect officers.

-Section 5. – If a vacancy occurs in a First, Second, Third, or Fourth Business Council member position before the last six months of a term, it shall be filled by a majority of Pawnee member voters in a specially called election.
+Section 5.
+If a vacancy occurs in a First, Second, Third, or Fourth Business Council member position before the last six (6) months of a term, it shall be filled by a majority of Pawnee Nation voters in a specially called election.

-Section 6. – If a vacancy occurs in a First, Second, Third, or Fourth Business Council member position in the latter six month of that term, that position shall remain vacant until the next general election.
+Section 6.
+If a vacancy occurs in a First, Second, Third, or Fourth Business Council member position in the latter six (6) months of that term, that position shall remain vacant until the next general election.

-Section 7. – If a vacancy occurs in any Business Council position in the six months prior to a general election, the specially called election shall be held with the general election.
+Section 7.
+If a vacancy occurs in any Business Council position in the six (6) months prior to a general election, the specially called election shall be held with the general election.

-Section 8. – Any successful candidate who is elected in a special election shall serve only the remaining term of that vacant position.
+Section 8.
+Any successful candidate who is elected in a special election shall serve only the remaining term of that vacant position.

-Section 9. – Unless section 6 & 7 apply, the election Board shall set and conduct a special election within 60 days but not before 30 days after a position is vacant.
+Section 9.
+Unless Sections 6 and 7 apply, the Election Board shall set and conduct a special election within sixty (60) days, but not before thirty (30) days, after a position is vacant.

-Section 10. – A position is vacant when:
+Section 10.
+A position is vacant when:

-Subject to an effective date, a resignation is received in writing by the Office of the president
+Subject to an effective date, a resignation is received in writing by the Office of the President;

-Vacant pursuant to Article VII, Section One
+Vacant pursuant to Article VII, Section 1;

-Death
+Death;

-Recall
+Recall;

-Removal
+Removal; or